 .
 It’s about a 20 minute drive from the airport and around the same from the capital Kos town

-The colourful and immaculately looked after village is tiny, there’s just one main cobbled road that passes through the middle with shops and restaurants and greenery either side and a couple of small side streets to explore.
+The colourful and immaculately looked after village is tiny, there’s just one main cobbled road that passes through the middle with shops and restaurants on both sides.
+There's greenery and flowers all around the main road and a couple of small side streets to explore too.

 In Zia you’ll find a number of souvenir shops and local produce shops like the fabric shop in the gallery section below.
 It’s a delightful place to spend an hour or two and it’s easy to get lost wandering around and watching the locals go about their business.